Implement Full-Text Search over a GraphQL API in Atlas

 querystring.
 Remember, we defined an input type in the previous step.
 We're searching the

 namefield for our documents and we're using a fuzzy search.

 The results are transformed into an array and returned to the GraphQL client.

-So how can we confirm it is working?
+So how can we confirm it’s working?
 We can test it in GraphiQL, Postman, or anything else that can make HTTP requests.

-From the “GraphQL” tab of the Realm dashboard, visit the “Explore” sub-tab if it isn't already selected.
+From the “GraphQL” tab of the App Services dashboard, visit the “Explore” sub-tab if it isn't already selected.